Booked a weekend in Dublin and wondering how to fill your time? Plan your Dublin itinerary well and you can fit loads into just 48 hours.

 Whether you’re a fan of the bitter stuff or not, you can’t visit Dublin without taking a trip to the Guinness Storehouse.
 The immersive journey through the processes of how it’s made, and the colourful history behind the famous brew, will make you desperate for a sip.
 After making your way through all the exhibits, you’ll be rewarded with a pint at the rooftop Gravity Bar where you’ll enjoy 360-degree views of the city below.

 If you’re more into your spirits rather than your bitters, you’ve also got the Jameson Distillery.
-This interactive experience guides you through the whisky-making process and you’ll be invited to smell, touch and taste Jameson straight from the barrel.
+This interactive experience guides you through the whiskey-making process and you’ll be invited to smell, touch and taste Jameson straight from the barrel.
 That’s a good day.

 Excited to pack loads into your weekend away?
 Follow the Dublin itinerary above and you’ll see all the major landmarks, learn all about Irish history, and experience the city’s epic nightlife scene.
 And if you've got more time in this cosmopolitan city, click here for more itinerary inspiration.
 We’ll cheers to that!